-listLocks returns a list of one that includes the hostname, IP address, and the timestamp the connection acquired the lock on the DATABASECHANGELOG table.
+listLocks returns the hostname, IP address, and the timestamp the Liquibase lock record was added to the DATABASECHANGELOGLOCK table.

 listLocks is typically used when an error occurs during a database deployment.
-The error might indicate that there is a lock on the DATABASECHANGELOG table by another user that is preventing Liquibasefrom applying schema changes to the specified database.
+The error might indicate that there is a lock record in the DATABASECHANGELOG table by another user that is preventing Liquibase from applying changes to the specified database.

-listLocks will read the DATABASECHANGELOGLOCK table and return a list that includes the hostname, IP address, and the timestamp the lock was granted to the DATABASECHANGELOG table and determines the connections to the DATABASECHANGELOG table based on the database URL.
+listLocks will read the DATABASECHANGELOGLOCK table and return a list that includes the hostname, IP address, and the timestamp the lock record was granted to the DATABASECHANGELOG table and determines the connections to the DATABASECHANGELOG table based on the database URL.

 To run the

-istLocks command, you need to specify your URL and user authentication information in your
+listLocks command, you need to specify your driver, class path, URL, and user authentication information in your

 liquibase.properties file.
 For more information, see Creating and configuring a liquibase.properties file.
 You can also specify these properties in your command line.